szetumer/Getting-And-Cleaning-Data-Wk-3-Tidy-Dataset/README.md

 4) With each row in the dataframe, attach the subject name (given by the "subjects" list), and the activity name (given by the "activities" list) corresponding to that batch of variables.

 Now, here the instructions are ambiguous.
-It says to "extracts only the measurements on the mean and standard deviation for each measurement," and then "from the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject."
+The assignment's instructions say to "extracts only the measurements on the mean and standard deviation for each measurement," and then "from the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject."
 It is unclear whether the user wants a) a data set of every variable, activity, and subject, averaged over the instances of activity and subject-number pairs, or b) an average of only the variables that are the mean standard deviation of the direct measurements, averaged over the instances of activity and subject-number pairs.
-So both datasets have been provided.
-Steps 5 through 6 are to create a dataset that contains all variables, averaged over all instances of each subject,activity pair.
-Steps 7 through 9 create a dataset of only the variables that are means or standard deviations of measured quantities, averaged over all instances of each subject,activity pair.
+So the larger dataset, which contains the smaller one, has been provided.

 5) Take the dataframe and melt it with the id variables as "subjects" and "activities", and the measurement variables as the 561 variables.